-- Manage across multiple locations and geographies
+· Manage across multiple locations and geographies

-- Scale to 1,000s to 10,000s of protected devices
+· Scale to thousands of protected devices

-So, with the key tenets of a successful solution in mind, let’s take a look at the pitfalls most enterprises face when tackling these challenges.
+With the key tenets of a successful solution in mind, let’s take a look at the pitfalls most enterprises face when tackling these challenges.

-Key Challenges in Enterprise Data Protection
+Key Challenges in Enterprise Data Management

 - Data growth and data management